php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ## 6. Operators

+### 6.1.
+Binary and Ternary Operators
-All binary and ternary (but not unary) operators MUST be preceded and followed by at least one space.
+All binary and ternary operators MUST be preceded and followed by at least one space.
 This includes all [arithmetic][], [comparison][], [assignment][], [bitwise][], [logical][] (excluding `!` which is unary), [string concatenation][], [type][] operators, trait operators (`insteadof` and `as`), and the single pipe operator (e.g.